Detecting quantum spin liquid on Kitaev model through a superconducting junction: Introduction and motivation

-In this context, the interface between QSLs described by the Kitaev model and superconducting systems presents a fertile ground for investigating novel spin transport mechanisms.
-Understanding how spin currents are generated, transmitted, and detected in these hybrid architectures is essential not only for probing the elusive properties of QSLs but also for advancing spintronic applications that leverage topological and quantum-coherent effects.
-This work aims to bridge these domains by exploring the theoretical foundations and implications of spin current injection at the interface between Kitaev-type QSLs and superconducting materials, focusing on the interplay between Majorana excitations and superconducting coherence.
-Therefore, quasiparticles originating from the superconducting side interact with Majorana fermions at the interface through spin-flip scattering processes, thereby transferring angular momentum into the Kitaev system—a mechanism known as Spin-Transfer Torque (STT) \cite{jmmm159.l1,prb54.9353}.
-As we shall demonstrate, the resulting spin current exhibits distinctive features absent in conventional magnetic insulators, potentially serving as a probe for identifying the QSL phase characteristic of the Kitaev model.
+In this context, the interface between QSLs described by the Kitaev model and superconducting systems provides a fertile platform for investigating unconventional spin-transport mechanisms \cite{prr4.023251}.
+Understanding how spin currents are generated, transmitted, and detected in such hybrid architectures is essential not only for probing the elusive properties of QSLs, but also for advancing spintronic concepts that exploit topological and quantum-coherent effects.
+In this work, we develop a microscopic theoretical framework to describe spin-flip scattering processes of superconducting quasiparticles at the interface, which enables spin current injection into the Kitaev QSL.
+Building upon this framework, we employ linear-response theory to calculate the spin current generated under weak nonequilibrium conditions, which are induced by a chemical potential imbalance and constrained by the conditions imposed by the Kitaev and SC layers.
+Our analysis thus connects these domains by establishing the theoretical foundations and physical consequences of spin current injection at the interface between Kitaev-type QSLs and superconducting materials.
+In this scenario, quasiparticles originating from the superconducting side interact with Majorana fermions at the interface via spin-flip scattering processes, thereby transferring angular momentum into the Kitaev system through a mechanism analogous to spin-transfer torque (STT) \cite{jmmm159.l1,prb54.9353}.
+As we demonstrate, the resulting spin transport reflects the propagation of spin information mediated by Majorana fermions in a spin-liquid state, leading to qualitative differences from the conventional case of ordered magnetic insulators with magnonic excitations and offering a distinctive signature of the Kitaev QSL phase.It is important to note that, although the primary objective is the investigation of the Kitaev spin liquid, the resulting spin current is sufficiently general to be applicable to other realizations of QSL states, as well as to certain magnetically ordered phases.

+{The structure of the paper is organized as follows.
+In Sec. (\ref{sec.model}), we describe the model under consideration.
+In Sec. (\ref{sec.model}), we provide a review of the BCS formalism and the Kitaev model.
+The formulation of the injected spin current is presented in Sec. (\ref{sec.spincurrent}), while further details concerning the Kitaev spin–spin correlations are discussed in Sec. (\ref{sec.kitaev_ssc})Finally, the principal results concerning the spin current and spin conductance, as well as the concluding remarks, are presented in Sec. (\ref{sec.results}) and Sec. (\ref{sec.conlusion}), respectively.